 Understanding Integrated Payables: Three Common Myths Busted

-Alarming reports about the rise in check fraud have many people wondering: Why don’t more organizations switch to secure electronic payments?
+The challenges of managing a finance department remotely has many people wondering: Why don’t more organizations switch to secure electronic payments?

 The answer: Long-held myths, misconceptions and perceived barriers regarding commercial accounts payable (AP) processes and lack of awareness of advances in integrated payables (IP).